Skip to content

 Cocker Spaniel health problems

 Cocker Spaniels are known to suffer from several health problems, which is why it’s important to take out Cocker Spaniel insurance.
-Here are some of the more common ailments they suffer from:
+Here are some of the more common ailments they can suffer from:

 Generalised progressive retinal atrophy (GPRA, or PRA)